Nonviolent Peaceforce is hiring a

 Timeframe: Upon approval of video proposal

 Instalments: 2nd instalment

 Instalments: 3rd instalment

 Amount: 50% of the total amount

-The payments will be made in A/C payee cheques in the name of the consultant/company.
+The payments will be made in A/C payee checks in the name of the consultant or company.

 X. Consultant Profile and Qualifications

 The lead consultant shall have the following qualifications: